werf/werf/docs/pages/guides/installation.md

 #### multiwerf use command in details

-The command `multiwerf use MAJOR.MINOR CHANNEL` allows to use the actual werf binary and to be always up-to-date.
+The command `multiwerf use MAJOR.MINOR CHANNEL` allows using the actual werf binary and to be always up-to-date.
-It does not matter where to use this command whether in **CI** or **on the local machine**.
+You can use this command both in **CI** and **on the local machine**.
-Source result script output or script file (with `--as-file` option) and work with the actual werf binary **during shell session**.
+The command returns a script or a path to the script file (when used with an `--as-file` option) that must be used as an argument to the` source` command.
+As a result, the current version of werf will be available **during the shell session**.

-The script can be divided into two logic parts: update and werf alias or function definition depending on shell type.
+The script can be divided into two logic parts: updating and creating werf alias or the definition of the function depending on shell type.
 The update part consists of multiwerf self-update and getting the actual werf binary for specified `MAJOR.MINOR` version and `CHANNEL` (read more about werf versioning in [Backward Compatibility Promise](https://github.com/flant/werf#backward-compatibility-promise) section).
-Update is performed by the `multiwerf update` command.
+The update is performed by the `multiwerf update` command.
-If the script is launched first time or there is not suitable werf binary locally these steps run consistently.
+If the script is launched for the first time or there is no suitable werf binary found locally, these steps are being run consistently.
-Otherwise, update runs in the background and werf alias or function binds to the existing werf binary based on local channel mapping.
+Otherwise, the update runs in the background, and werf alias or a function binds to the existing werf binary based on local channel mapping.

 <div class="tabs">
   <a href="javascript:void(0)" class="tabs__btn active" onclick="openTab(event, 'tabs__btn', 'tabs__content', 'unix')">Unix shell</a>